Wervice/zentrox/README.md

 You can remove Zentrox by deleting the zentrox_server folder.
 If you also want to erase all user & admin data, you can remove zentrox_data.

 > [!IMPORTANT]
-> You can not restore your data after removing it once.
+> You can not restore your data using Zentrox after removing it once.

 ### System changes